NeoPixelQuest/content_access/README.md

 * It reuses existing functionality instead of reimplementing it.
 So one can install the **ACL** module and set per user access control settings per content node.
-* The project provides conditions and actions for the **Rules** module, which allows one to configure rule-based access permissions.
 * It optimizes the written content node grants, so that only the necessary grants are written.
 This is important for the performance of your site.